ModelOriented/hstats/README.md

 ## Usage

-To demonstrate the typical workflow, we use a beautiful house price dataset with about 14,000 transactions from Miami-Dade County available in the {shapviz} package, and analyzed, e.g., in [3].
+To demonstrate the typical workflow, we use a beautiful house price dataset with about 14,000 transactions from Miami-Dade County available in the {shapviz} package, and analyzed in [3].

 We are going to model logarithmic sales prices as a function of geographic features and other features like living area and building age.
 The model is fitted with XGBoost using interaction constraints to produce a model additive in all non-geographic features.